Nutrition pays many important roles in our bodies. We must give our bodies the proper fuel it requires to run smoothly.

 - Plan out grocery trips, make lists and stick to them.

 - Read nutrition labels and ingredients.
-Can you pronounce all of the ingredients?
-Do you know what they are?
 How many servings come in a package?

 - Try incorporating new fruits and vegetables into your recipes.